 Low Platelet Count

 Platelets help stop bleeding or blood loss.
 GAZYVA may reduce the number of platelets you have in your blood; having low platelet count is called thrombocytopenia.
 This may affect the clotting process.
 While you are taking GAZYVA, your doctor will do blood work to check your platelet count.
-Severe and life-threatening thrombocytopenia can develop during or after treatment with GAZYVA.
+Severe and life-threatening thrombocytopenia can develop during treatment with GAZYVA.
+Fatal bleeding events have occurred in patients treated with GAZYVA.
 If your platelet count gets too low, your treatment may be delayed or reduced.

-The most common side effects of GAZYVA are:
+The most common side effects of GAZYVA in CLL were:

 - Infusion reactions

 - Low platelet counts